trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 ### 2.4 Other Account Types

-In ERPNext, you can also specify more information when you create a new Account, this is there to help you select that particular account in a scenario like 'Bank Account' or a 'Tax Account' and has no effect on the Chart itself.
+In SOMA, you can also specify more information when you create a new Account, this is there to help you select that particular account in a scenario like 'Bank Account' or a 'Tax Account' and has no effect on the Chart itself.